 The page FEAT. represents the work designed and curated by Morné and Marguerite Pienaar in practice over the past 15+ years and includes professional/academic work and research outputs.
-We would like to think of our work as constructed within the critical realm (as far as that is possible!).
+We want to think of our work as constructed within the critical realm (if that were possible).

 Morné is a professional and awarded architect and urbanist with 20+ years of experience.
 Morne started his own architectural practice in 2005.
 In 2009 the partnership with Marguerite saw the emergence of FEAT.
 Morne has designed meritorious buildings across typologies, including public, institutional and residential commissions, often complex and large projects.
 He also loves getting his teeth stuck into Scarpa-esque detailing on small projects and still sees architecture as a material art that constitutes the poetic act of making.

 Marguerite is also a registered and awarded architect with almost 20 years of experience in master planning, urban design and public architecture.
 Over the past decade, she led interdisciplinary teams to design sustainable urban precincts, community hubs, campuses, and urban nodes.
 She has also done extensive work in medium-density housing projects – from policy to planning, design and implementation.